Relaxation Rituals at Nordik Spa-Nature, A Unique Wellness Spa in Quebec

 After a couple of minutes your heart rate slows, you let go, and mental and physical relaxation literally washes over you.
 The atmosphere can only be described as unreal.

 If you’ve ever wanted to try floating for weightlessness but were put off by claustrophobia, this unique experience was made for you.

 After Källa I repeated the thermal cycle a couple more times, interspersed by some delicious pastries and coffee at Mëzz | Café, one of four restaurants on-site.

 Feeling entirely blissed out, I checked into the charming Auberge Old Chelsea B&B in town, nipping out to the local Chelsea Pub for a late dinner and craft beer before falling into a deep and restful sleep.

 Magical in every season, from winter wonderland to spring renewal; lush summer to cozy autumn, you can easily spend the entire day here, enjoying the circuit and Källa experience interspersed with lunch, dinner, and cocktails.

 We recommend Nordik Spa-Nature’s Wellness Package that includes the Thermal experience, massage and bathrobe rental.
 They also offer packages that include a hotel or B&B stay to extend your stay.

-Book your Quebec spa getaway at chelsea.lenordik.com.
+Check current health & travel protocols and book your Quebec spa getaway at chelsea.lenordik.com.

 MORE OF THIS